microsoft/AzureProvisioningUsingFunctions/README.md

 	- **DownloadFormat (Optional)** - This will be format of the chat export (future use).
 Right now only the JSON format is supported.

+- **GetUserSignInInfoSuccess**: Gets available user's, identified by the UserPrincipalName, succeded sign-in information (interactive only).
+The function takes the following parameter:
+	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to export sign-in information.
+	- **DownloadFormat (Optional)** - This will be format of the export (future use).
+Right now only the JSON format is supported (default).

+- **GetUserSignInInfoFailure**: Gets available user's, identified by the UserPrincipalName, failed sign-in information (interactive only).
+The function takes the following parameter:
+	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to export sign-in information.
+	- **DownloadFormat (Optional)** - This will be format of the export (future use).
+Right now only the JSON format is supported (default).

+- **GetUserSignInInfo**: Gets available user's, identified by the UserPrincipalName, sign-in information (interactive only).
+The function takes the following parameter:
+	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to export sign-in information.
+	- **DownloadFormat (Optional)** - This will be format of the export (future use).
+Right now only the JSON format is supported (default).

+- **GetUserEarliestSignInByResource**: Gets earliest available user's, identified by the UserPrincipalName, succeded sign-in information (interactive only).
+The function takes the following parameter:
+	- **UserPrincipalName (Mandatory)** - This will be the Identity (using UserPrincipalName) of the user you want to export sign-in information.
+	- **DownloadFormat (Optional)** - This will be format of the export (future use).
+Right now only the JSON format is supported.
+If not specified, a CSV format is returned in the response.

 ## Setup & Prerequisites
 Using the steps below you will be able to create all prerequisites and resources required by the solution.